girazoki/ethbarcelona-xcm-workshop/README.md

         Multilocation memory destination,
         uint64 weight
     ) external;

+This time the multilocation to which we want to send the tokens is:

+    MultiLocation {
+        parents: 1
+        interior: X2[
+            Parachain(acala_para_id),
+            AccountId32 {
+            network: Any,
+            account: 0x9c6af76cd6513e44e421ab8dc8f9d86e102200eb2e55cbc41a2d5ce214ee254
+        }]
+    }

 Here we will use the following parameters:
 - **currency_address**: 0x0000000000000000000000000000000000000802 (since we are sending DEV)